tvanpat/tvanpat/_posts/2021-01-15-e2e-model-deployment-part2.md

 <H2>Using the Notebook Folder</H2>
 Most of the work for this portion of the project will be completed in the notebook folder.
-In this folder there are 6 [notebooks](https://gitlab.com/tvanpat/e2e-titanic/-/tree/master/notebooks):
+In this folder there are 6 <a href="https://gitlab.com/tvanpat/e2e-titanic/-/tree/master/notebooks" target="_blank" rel="noopener noreferrer">notebooks</a>

 <ol>
 <li>01_eda.ipynb</li>